CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <interface-id>  Interface
   <domain-id>     Domain

-### Atrributes
+### Attributes

-  stp             attributed related to a stpd interface vlan            Set of allowed vlans for this bridge domain on this
+  stp             attributed related to a stpd interface

+  vlan            Set of allowed vlans for this bridge domain on this interface.
-                  interface.
 If "all", inherit all vlans from the bridge domain, if appropriate.
-This is the default. access          Untagged packets ingressing on this interface will be put in this vlan.
+This is the default.

+  access          Untagged packets ingressing on this interface will be put in this vlan.
 Tagged packets will be dropped.
 Egress packets will be untagged.
-If auto, inherit from bridge domain. learning        source mac address learning for this bridge domain on this interface untagged        Untagged packets ingressing on the interface will be put in this vlan.
+If auto, inherit from bridge domain.

+  learning        source mac address learning for this bridge domain on this interface

+  untagged        Untagged packets ingressing on the interface will be put in this vlan.
 Egress packets are always tagged.
 If none, then untagged packets will be dropped.
 If auto, inherit from bridge domain.

 ## nv set interface <interface-id> bridge domain <domain-id> stp